MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-management-monitoring.md

 ![Red Hat Satellite](images/system-architecture-satellite.png "Red Hat Satellite")

 ## <a name="_toc156377587"></a>Deployment Strategy
-In most cases automated software update management solutions are preferred over manual update installation process.
-In brownfield installations integration with on-premises solutions should be accounted for.
+Automated software update management solutions are preferred over manual update installation process.
+Integration with on-premises solutions should be accounted for when working with brownfield installations.
 When deploying net new workloads into Azure, using cloud native tooling such as  [Update Management](https://learn.microsoft.com/en-us/azure/automation/update-management/overview)  or [Ansible on Azure](https://learn.microsoft.com/en-us/azure/developer/ansible/overview) can significantly reduce time to value versus using other 3<sup>rd</sup> party open source software.
 ### <a name="_toc156377588"></a>Considerations
 When deploying any automated update management solution consideration to the location of Linux software package repositories should be kept in mind.